 The following features focus mainly on optimization, client management and integrations.

-The additional features that mean quite a bit for a landing page software include:
+The additional features that mean quite a bit for a landing page builder include:

 - A heatmapping system for viewing customer behavior – Heatmapping can be provided in real-time or as a snapshot of what users have been doing over a period of time.
 A heatmap shows your landing page, then it has different “heat” colors scattered throughout the page to show where users are more likely to click and interact with your page.
 So, you might find that your primary call to action button is more of a blue than a red (red means that lots of people are clicking,) so you need to figure out ways to improve that.
 Heatmapping combines well with A/B testing since you can see where you need to improve, then test out your solutions to see if they work.